 - Click Create a property in the upper right.
 In the right pane, set up your property:

-- Label: a brief description of the property that will appear internally on contact profiles.
-The label will also be the external default form field label for the property when used as a field on a HubSpot form (Marketing users only).
+- Label: a brief description of the property that will appear internally on records.
+The label will also be the external default form field label for the property when used as a field on a HubSpot form.

 - Internal name: the API identifier for the property.
-It’s unique and not editable once created.
+This is unique and not editable once the property is created.
 It's automatically determined based on the original label that you set for a contact property.
 If the custom property is created by the Salesforce connector, HubSpot automatically appends a "__c" to the end of the HubSpot property name (Salesforce custom field names also use the same naming convention).

 - Description: a short explanation of the property for internal use only.

 - Group: your properties are all stored in groups so that you can keep them organized.
 Select a default group or one of your custom groups.

 - Field type: select a field type for your property based on the type of information you'll be gathering.